neil-edelman/boxes/readme.md

 An [&lt;N&gt;Trie](#user-content-tag-8fc8a233) is a trie of byte\-strings ended with `NUL`, compatible with any byte\-encoding with a null\-terminator; in particular, `C` strings, including [modified UTF-8](https://en.wikipedia.org/wiki/UTF-8#Modified_UTF-8)\.

-It is the same asymptotic run\-time as keeping sorted array of pointers, but lookup is faster because it keeps an index; likewise insertion is slower, \(asymptotically, it still has to lookup to insert,\) because it has to update that index\.
-Experimentally, lookup performs logarithmically worse then hash map `Set` starting at about 100 items, and insertion is linearly worse\.
+It has the same asymptotic run\-time as keeping a sorted array of pointers, but lookup is faster because it keeps an index; likewise insertion is slower, \(asymptotically, it still has to lookup to insert,\) because it has to update that index\.
+Experimentally, insertion performs linearly worse, and lookup performs logarithmically worse, then a hash `Set` starting at about 100 items\.
 However, advantages of this data structure are,

  * because it is deterministic, a stable pointer suffices instead of a node \-\- one can insert the same data into multiple tries;
  * for the same reason, it has no need of a hash function;